Creating a Fair Feedback Model That Works

 Co-founder

-As we reviewed dozens of feedback formulas, we quickly discovered that there were two that stood out above the rest.
+As we reviewed dozens of feedback formulas and feedback tools, we quickly discovered that there were two that stood out above the rest.

 The first is Non-Violent Communication, or NVC.
 The benefits of NVC are that it focuses only on the facts at hand and removes judgment or diagnosis from the equation, leading to common grounds and mutual understanding.
 The biggest problem, though, is that NVC can be a bit too formal.
 No one talks that way in real life, so using it in a feedback discussion can be difficult and impractical.